Deep dive on size: large breeds dogs

 Family dogs

-If you’re looking for a big dog breed that’s great for families with children, you could look into getting a Saint Bernard, known for being affectionate, open and alert, helping keep the family safe with deep, resonant barks.
-Of course, you should never leave any dog alone with small children.
+If you’re looking for a big dog breed that’s great for families, you could look into getting a Saint Bernard, known for being affectionate, open and alert.
+You should never leave any dog alone with small children.

 Working dogs

-Working dogs are a common type of large dog breed, including breeds such as a German Shepherd that are intelligent and even-keeled.
+Working dogs are a common type of large dog breed, including breeds such as a German Shepherd that are intelligent.

 Hounds

-Hounds and scent hounds are common amongst large dog breeds, including the Bloodhound or Bassett Hound which can be both a medium and large breed, and are known for their strong tracking abilities due to a keen sense of smell.
+Hounds and scent hounds are common amongst large dog breeds, including the Bloodhound or Bassett Hound are known for their strong tracking abilities due to a keen sense of smell.

 Guardians